writethedocs/www/docs/conf/vilnius/2019/news/cfp-tickets-website.rst

 We're looking for ideas and use-cases from all disciplines and roles, so whether you're a technical writer, developer, UX designer, community manager, or support professional who cares about content and communication, we want to hear from you!

 You can read our full `Call for Proposals <http://www.writethedocs.org/conf/vilnius/2019/cfp/>`__ on the website.
-The Call for Proposals will be open until **Midnight PST April 10, 2019**.
+The Call for Proposals will be open until **Midnight CET on April 22, 2019**.

 Tickets
 -------